 Can DES assist with the grant application process?

-Yes!
+Absolutely!
 At Dagostino Electronic Services, we know a challenge implementing security measures for K-12 educators is the lack of available resources.
 We hope the new funding will make it easier for districts to implement modern, effective security infrastructure that can help deter or limit violence and keep our students and faculty members safe.